Below is a list of things I have done in my professional life that I am pretty proud of.

 • if(bin_num > num_samples/2) bin_num = num_samples - bin_num;

 I wrote many, many demos for the STS3000 tester, including one that demonstrated the interoperability of the AWG, Digitizer and Digital Subsystem that let the tester digitize the users voice, then speak back at him with his own voice, modified in many different ways.
 The real trick here was using digital match mode to digitize only when the user was speaking (as the digitizer memory was very limited) which allowed me to demonstrate how the digital subsystem could trigger the analog digitizer, which was a highly prized feature among users.
-The above mentioned LTX trainer at first thought it was an idiotic application, but when I presented my lecture on how the program worked he was thoroughly impressed with the technique.

 Credence was not all that interested in selling the STS3000 series of testers but they were very interested in selling a new tester called the MT-1000 which would become known as the Duo and Quartet testers.
 This machine had a very high speed AWG and digitizer which was a lot of fun to play with.
-One interesting thing I did was to code a 1KHz modulated AM radio signal into the AWG, run it, then go out into the parking lot and listen to the signal on my car radio.
+One interesting thing I did was to code a 1KHz modulated AM radio signal with a carrier at 1MHz into the AWG, run it, then go out into the parking lot and listen to the signal on my car radio.
 That inspired me to develop a really cool demo.
 I learned and documented the AWG Packet programming (this becomes important later at Nextest) and created an NTSC TV Color Bars signal by hand editing waveform segments using various tools.
 This way I learned both TV signal generation and testing, and the AWG.
 My applications note on using the AWG was so thorough it was incorporated into the manual and my Color Bars signal was tweeked for customer demos by one of the marketing guys

 The Credence Customer Service Support division hired a small private company to survey customers about their experiences with Credence equipment and employees.
 Apparently one of the items on the survey asked customers to nominate their choice for best customer service representative.
 I was voted the best customer service rep, problem was, I was NOT a customer service rep, I was a trainer.
 The really funny part was that my old boss from GenRad, Tony Lapetina worked for this survey company and recognized my name.
 He wasn't surprised that I was nominated the best customer service rep but he was surprised that I wasn't a customer service rep after all.
 Pretty funny.